Periodic Neural Codes and Sound Localization in Barn Owls: Algebraic signatures of periodic codes

 For simplicity, we include the zeros codeword when we give the general structure of the canonical form.
-The addition of the zeros codeword removes generators of the form $\pi_{i\in\tau}(1-x_i)$ with no changes to any of the other generators.
-This observation in combination with our interval notation allows us to define four natural classes of pseudomonial generators of the canonical form.
+The addition of the zeros codeword removes generators of the form $\prod_{i\in\tau}(1-x_i)$ with no changes to any of the other generators.
+This observation in combination with our interval notation allows us to define four natural classes of pseudo-monomial generators of the canonical form of the periodic code $C_{k,m}(n)$.
+We define